-3 hours lecture - 6 hours laboratory Note: Cross listed as AODS 298/SOC 298
+3 hours lecture - 6 hours laboratory

 Supervised internship in a human service agency or an alcohol and other drug treatment facility.
 The student intern will have an opportunity to observe human service providers working with clients in agency settings.
 Ethical guidelines for helping professions, developing cultural competence, stages of change and motivational interviewing as a helping style are discussed.
 Interns practice interviewing skills for increasing motivation for positive change.